gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.0.4
+- Improved detection of defenses that are automatically detected for enhanced attacks.

+v.
 2.0.3
 - Updated fr.json (thanks VieuxTroll!).
 - Attempting Magic/Miracles/Psionics tests unskilled now generates a message